Mr. Jones (1993 film): Plot

 Bowen gives Jones a ride home from the hearing and he flirts with her while she tries to get more info from him about his illness.
-Jones reveals he resists treatment because he enjoys the benefits of his mania and despite Bowen’s efforts to convince him, he stops taking his prescribed lithium.
+Jones reveals he resists treatment because he enjoys the benefits of his mania and despite Bowen's efforts to convince him, he stops taking his prescribed lithium.
 Howard, who meets Jones again and is worried about him despite his cheerful and friendly mood, contacts Bowen who discovers Jones severely depressed at his apartment.
 She helps him check into her hospital.

 Bowen begins helping Jones with psychotherapy and he starts to open up.
 Howard visits Jones and they become friends.
 Jones rescues Bowen during a violent attack by a patient and they strengthen their bond as she comforts him while he struggles with missing the benefits of his mania while on medication and life at the hospital.

-As attraction between Jones and Bowen grows, she contacts his ex-girlfriend.
+As romantic attraction between Jones and Bowen grows, she contacts his ex-girlfriend to learn more about his past.
 Furious at the invasion of his privacy, Jones tries to leave the hospital but Bowen follows him, confesses her feelings for him and they sleep together.

 Feeling guilty about the inappropriate relationship, Bowen confesses to Shaye and he insists she stop treating Jones and seeing him at all.
 Jones is transferred to another hospital but soon checks himself out.
-Upset over this and the suicide of another one of her patients, Amanda Chang (Lauren Tom), Bowen quits her job.
+Upset over this and the suicide of another one of her patients, Amanda Chang, Bowen quits her job.

-Jones shows up at Howard’s house.
+Jones shows up at Howard's house.
 Howard deduces that Jones is having another manic episode and contacts Bowen when Jones takes off towards the construction site where he previously tried to jump off the building.
 This time Jones is able to calm himself just as Bowen shows up.
 With Bowen's help Jones has finally accepted the need to treat his condition and the two happily reconcile.